Corporate branding is where branding agencies really earn our keep.

 What is Corporate Branding?

-As we’ll see in the next section, however, branding your corporate entity is increasingly important, especially in a dynamic political and economic era of unprecedented corporate transparency.
+Corporate branding is increasingly important, especially in a modern market landscape of unprecedented corporate transparency.

-Building awareness and equity around a corporate brand begins with defining a framework for the brand before defining a strategy for ways to communicate that framework to stakeholders.
+Corporate branding begins with defining a framework for the brand in question, before developing a strategy for communicating that framework to stakeholders.

 Why is Corporate Branding Important?